MicrosoftDocs/sandbox/sandbox/demos/github-release-notes.md

 }
 ```

-1. Navigate back to the Function app Application settings.
-Add a setting named "ReleaseNotesApp", with the value as the name of the application created in step 12.
+1. Navigate back to the function app Application settings.
+Add a setting named `ReleaseNotesApp`, with the value as the name of the application created in step 12.
+Click Save.

 ## Next Steps
 TBD